KvGeijer/zote/ideas.md

 * Add pattern matching.
   * Do we want to just add a match expression, or do we want to do it in other places as well?
 Such as assinments, probably good...

+* Maybe add >>= which is like >>: except it does not declare a new variable, just assigns.
+Could then be part of chain.
+  * Should only be added after I feel like it is needed.
+  * If it is not used, maybe change >>: to >>=, which might be more loigcal, and not introduce :